vuestorefront/mage2vuestorefront/README.md

 - *vue_storefront_catalog_de* - populated with the "it" store data
 - *vue_storefront_catalog* - populated with the "default" store data

-Then, to use these indexes in the Vue Storefront You should index the database schema using the `vue-storefront-api` db tool:
+Then, to use these indexes in the Alokai You should index the database schema using the `alokai-api` db tool:

 ```bash
 npm run db rebuild -- --indexName=vue_storefront_catalog_it